 Epsom Salts

-Most of the hotels we use have a bath and we find that soaking in the tub with some Epsom Salts at the end of the day is a wonderful way to ease those weary bones and aching muscles.
+At the end of the day, soaking your feet or legs in warm water with some Epsom Salts can feel like a wonderful way to ease weary bones and aching muscles.

 Sunglasses

-Walking outside in the blistering sun all day can leave you squinting for long periods, so a pair of sunglasses are a real must – even if you consider yourself not to be a sunglasses kind of person.
+Walking outside in the blistering sun all day can leave you squinting for long periods, so a pair of sunglasses is a real must, even if you consider yourself not to be a sunglasses kind of person.

 Camera

-Whether it’s using your phone or something more substantial, you’re going to want to take a few pictures along the way.
+You might use your phone camera or a separate camera, but you are almost certainly going to want to take a few Camino pictures along the way.
 If you think you’ll be using it quite a lot, then consider bringing an extra power source with you that can be recharged each night.

 Books

-Whether you bring a book or not will most likely depend on whether you actually like reading, but for those that do, that little bit of extra weight is absolutely worth it.
+Bringing a book will most likely depend on how much you enjoy reading, but for those who do, that little bit of extra weight is absolutely worth it.
 Reading a few chapters after finishing a delicious lunch in a quaint Spanish town square is one of the Camino’s hidden delights.
+Our guide to books and films about the Camino can help you choose what to pack.

 Spanish Phrasebook

-Of course, you’re not expected to have a firm understanding of the Spanish language, but knowing a few phrases can make a huge difference, both with your understanding, but also to the people you meet and interact with along the way.
+Of course, you’re not expected to be fluent, but knowing a little Spanish for the Camino can make a huge difference, both with your comprehension and to the people you meet and interact with along the way.

 Pegs, pins & bags